 3.81.4.2.2 Message Semantics

-When the search request is successfully processed, the Audit Record Repository shall return the AuditEvent resources that match the search parameters inside a FHIR Bundle resource.
-See ITI TF-2x: Z.1 in for further details.
-Additional resources, like Patient, may be contained in the response Bundle.
+When the Audit Record Repository successfully processes the search request , it shall return the matching AuditEvent Resources inside a FHIR Bundle Resource.

-The “Content-Length” entity-header field shall be returned, unless this is prohibited by the rules in RFC2616 Section 4.4, or subsequent versions of the HTTP specification.

-Note: RFC2616 specifies that this field should be returned.
-This transaction strengthens that requirement.

 The “Content-Type” of the response will depend upon the response format negotiation described in ITI TF-2x: Z.6.

 If the “date” search parameter is missing (see Section 3.81.4.1.2.1), the Audit Record Repository may return HTTP response code 400 - Bad Request.